 Franklin is a very small town located in the state of North Carolina.
 With a population of 4,362 people and eight associated neighborhoods, Franklin is the 196th largest community in North Carolina.

-As is often the case in a small town, Franklin doesn't have a public transportation system that people use for their commute.
+Franklin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The overall education level of Franklin is somewhat higher than in the average US city of 21.84%: 25.63% of adults 25 and older in the town have at least a bachelor's degree.